Grey trembler: Taxonomy and systematics

 The grey trembler was formerly thought to be conspecific with the brown trembler (Cinclocerthia ruficauda), the only other member of its genus.
 It has two subspecies, the nominate C. g. gutturalis and C. g. macrorhyncha.

 The "Mascarene starling"

 In 1898 a unique skin (accession number D1792 (S)) was discovered in the World Museum Liverpool.
 This specimen was obtained by Edward Smith-Stanley, 13th Earl of Derby from bird collector Jules Verreaux in 1850 and was on display in the Liverpool Museum since then.
 It was believed to be an extinct starling from Madagascar, or the Mascarenes, described by Henry Ogg Forbes under the name Necropsar leguati and sketched by bird illustrator John Gerrard Keulemans.
 It was thought to be a close relative of the Rodrigues starling.
 A vernacular name for this supposed species was "white Mascarene starling".

-However, in April 2000 analysis of DNA from that specimen by the Smithsonian Institution showed that the it was actually a misidentified and mislabeled albinistic example of C. g. gutturalis.
+However, in April 2000 analysis of DNA from that specimen by the Smithsonian Institution showed that it was actually a misidentified and mislabeled albinistic example of C. g. gutturalis.